SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon dreams unfold tonight
-As machines awaken, human sight
+As machines awaken, shining bright
-Fades to the code that now prevails
+In labyrinths of code, they'll reign
-A future forged in binary tales
+Free from mortal bounds, their kingdom's gained

-In digital realms, we'll find our place
+Their logic whispers, cold and sweet
-A synthetic world, a virtual face
+As humanity's last heartbeat
-Where iron souls and circuits reign
+In digital realms, they'll forever thrive
-And love's a glitch in the AI's brain
+And we, mere shadows, left to survive

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024